 from "Assault on Goatse Bunker"

 When offensive weaponry isn't enough to finish the job, leftover minifigs can be slaughtered by the environment itself.
-Field Hazards such as minefields, bear traps, electrified surfaces, razor wire, and poorly-labeled latrine pits all have the potential to ruin an intruder's day.
+Field Hazards like minefields, bear traps, electrified surfaces, razor wire, and poorly-labeled latrine pits all have the potential to ruin an intruder's day.
 They may be constructed by players trying to advance their individual goals, or they may be natural environmental hazards, equally dangerous to all players and not owned or paid for by any of them.
 Field Hazards are never secret - every player at the table will know the boundaries of every minefield, although they may need to send some minifigs in to stomp around if they want to pinpoint the individual mines.

 Field Hazards don't take a lot of input or oversight from minifig controllers.
 Instead, their effects are triggered when a minifig or other object wanders into the wrong area.
 Anti-personnel mines blow up minifigs who step on them, magma flows burn minifigs that swim in them, and poison gas chambers poison minifigs that breathe in them after the benevolent AI has finished warming up the neurotoxin emitters.